f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/nat/README.md

 ## Solution 3: SNAT for Internet Access

 This solution demonstrates how to configure SNAT for internet access.
 Traffic flows from the VM through the AWS TGW CE site, where the CE instance is assigned a private IP.
 SNAT translates the VM’s private IP to the private IP of the AWS TGW CE.
 For internet-bound traffic, this private IP is mapped to an Elastic IP, ensuring seamless internet egress.
 The solution is useful when you want to mask the source IP address of traffic sent from AWS to the internet, which can enhance security, simplify network management, and ensure compliance with policies that require a consistent public-facing IP.

 ![solution](./assets/solution_3_snat_internet.gif)

-Log into F5 Distributed Cloud Console and select `Multi-Cloud Network Connect` service.
+Log into the Console and select `Multi-Cloud Network Connect` service.
 Navigate to `Networking` and select `Cloud Elastic IPs`.
 Click `Add Cloud Elastic IP`.

 ![eip](./assets/eip_1_1.png)

 First, give it a name.
-Then, select your AWS TGW Site as reference and click the `Save and Exit` button.
+Then, select your AWS TGW Site as reference and click the `Add Cloud elastic IP` button.

 ![eip](./assets/eip_1_2.png)